nadsbuhdha/portfolio-project-1/README.md

 Feature | Test | Outcome
 ------------ | ------------- | ----------
-Hero Image | Is the hero image responsive on multiple devices?  | Pass Headings | Are the headings responive on multiple devies?
-Do the headings maintain congruence? | Pass Paragraphs | Are the Paragraphs responsive on multiple devies?
+Hero Image | Is the hero image responsive on multiple devices?  | Pass Headings | Are the headings responsive on multiple devices?
+Do the headings maintain congruence? | Pass Paragraphs | Are the Paragraphs responsive on multiple devices?
 Do the paragraphs maintain congruence? | Pass

 ### Gallery Page